crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/infarno-chapuuuu-the-anitay-review-1694423215/index.md

 ---
 {
   title: "INFARNO CHAPUUUU: The AniTAY Review",
+  tags:
+    [
-tags: ["As much effort and budget as the show itself", "Fruitydrinks should post more", "Anime saviour", "infurno cahpu", "tayclassic"],
+      "As much effort and budget as the show itself", "Fruitydrinks should post more",
-authors: ['reikaze'],
+      "Anime saviour",
+      "infurno cahpu",
+      "tayclassic",
+    ],
-published: '2015-03-29T18:37:00-04:00',
+  published: "2015-03-29T18:37:00-04:00",
   attached: [],
-license: 'cc-by-4',
+  license: "cc-by-4",
-oldArticle: true
+  oldArticle: true,
 }
 ---